-- To hone the journalistic and research skills through practical work, assignments, project reports, seminars, and workshops and to acquaint student with advanced journalism and media practices. - To fully acquaint students with the need to maintain an even balance between practical, theoretical and conceptual aspects of media professions and lend them a critical understanding of the communication package as a whole. - To offer appropriate grounding in the issues, ideas and challenges of 21st century.
-Thereby, broadening the world view of the future media practitioners. - 4) To develop multi-tasking skills required in the dynamic multi-media and convergent environment.
+- To hone the journalistic and research skills through practical work, assignments, project reports, seminars, and workshops and to acquaint student with advanced journalism and media practices.
+To fully acquaint students with the model - To fully acquaint students with the need to maintain an even balance between practical, theoretical and conceptual aspects of media professions and lend them a critical understanding of the communication package as a whole.
+To offer appropriate grounding is done - 3) To offer appropriate grounding in the issues, ideas and challenges of 21st century.
+Thereby, broadening the world view of the future media practitioners. - To develop multi-tasking skills required in the dynamic multi-media and convergent environment.